 However, scientists invented high-voltage switchgear at the last part of the 19th century for operating motors as well as other electric machines.
 Over time with the improving technology, now we can use it of voltages up to 3300 kV.

 In substations, these things are located on both the high-voltage and low-voltage sides of large power transformers.
 Low-voltage side switching equipment are LT switchgear of the transformers.
 And engineers locate it in a building that is with medium-voltage circuit breakers and for distribution circuits with work along with protection equipment, metering and control.
-Switchgear and transformer line-up may be combined in one housing for industrial applications which is called a unitized substation (USS).
+Switchgear and transformer line-up may be a combination of one housing for industrial applications which is actually a unitized substation (USS).

 Now you may understand what is a Switchgear.
 Learn other more engineering topics.